 The African golden cat has a fur colour ranging from chestnut or reddish-brown, greyish brown to dark slaty, while some cats are spotted.
 In others, the spotting pattern is limited to the belly and inner legs.

 You can identify the skins of African golden cats by the presence of a distinctive whorled ridge of fur in front of the shoulders, where the hairs change direction.
 It is about twice the size of a domestic cat.

 Its rounded head is very small relative to its body size.
 It is a heavily built cat with stocky, long legs, a relatively short tail, and large paws.

-Today’s domestic cats are generally believed to be descendants of the African Wild Cat, which were tamed by the Egyptians over 4000 years ago to control rats and mice raiding their granaries.
+Today’s domestic cats are believed to generally be descendants of the African wild cat, which the Egyptians tamed over 4000 years ago to control rats and mice raiding their granaries.

-	Apart from the obvious difference in their ear coloration and the longer legs, the African Wild Cat is easily mistaken for a domestic cat.
-Interbreeding is possible as they are so closely related to domestic cats.
-Pure genetic African Wild Cats are quite rare and only found in remote areas as elsewhere interbreeding with domestic cats has taken place.
+Apart from the obvious difference in their ear colouration and the longer legs, the African wild cat can be mistaken for a domestic cat.
+Pure genetic African wild cats are pretty rare and only found in remote areas as elsewhere; they’ve interbred with domestic cats.

-	African wild cats are preyed upon as young cats by larger predators, such as foxes, wolves, other cats, and large birds of prey, such as owls, eagles and hawks.
-African Wild cats are fierce when threatened and can protect themselves from animals larger than themselves.
+Their main predators are foxes, wolves, other larger cats, and large birds of prey, such as owls, eagles and hawks.
+However, African wild cats can be fierce when threatened and protect themselves from animals larger than themselves.